 Trino provides a web-based user interface (UI) for monitoring a Trino cluster and managing queries.
-The Web UI is accessible on the coordinator via HTTP/HTTPS, using the corresponding port number specified in the coordinator Config properties.
+The Web UI is accessible on the coordinator via HTTP or HTTPS, using the corresponding port number specified in the coordinator Config properties.
 It can be configured with Web UI properties.

 The Web UI can be disabled entirely with the

-If no system access control is installed, then all users will be able to view and kill any query.
-This can be restricted by using query rules with the Built-in system access control.
+If no system access control is installed, then all users are able to view and kill any query.
+This can be restricted by using query rules with the System access control.
 Users always have permission to view or kill their own queries.

 such as LDAP or password file